PRODUCTS & INNOVATION

 Every two seconds in the United States, someone like Brian needs blood.
 Modern medicine can't happen without a full supply of safe blood on hand at hospitals and other care centers, ready to go.

 That's why Abbott has made it a priority to help increase the number of blood and plasma donors.
-Since 2015, the company has partnered with world renowned soccer player Cristiano Ronaldo to raise awareness on this important issue with the BE THE 1TM Donor movement.

 Check out these resources for additional information about blood and blood donation: